benitoss/CycloneV_UnAmiga_v2/README.md

 # Cyclone V UnAmiga FPGA

 Cyclone V UnAmiga is an Amiga 1200 computer in a FPGA board.
 The main core is based in a minimig core of MiST ported  by **Jepalza** to this FPGA.
 There is a version AGA of the UnAmiga 1200.<BR>
 This is the second version.
-There are changes in the Joystick part, now it is compatible with 6 button megadrive Joypads.<BR>
+There are changes in the SRAM pin positions and in the Joystick part, now it is compatible with 6 button megadrive Joypads.<BR>

 ![alt text](https://github.com/benitoss/CycloneV_UnAmiga/blob/master/Cyclone_V_UnAmiga.jpg)